Gaussian QM Single-Point Energy Tutorial¶

 This floe requires 3D input molecule(s) or conformers as input to perform a QM single-point energy calculation using Gaussian.
 The example input dataset (benzoic_acid_input) is available in the Gaussian QM Single Point Energy folder of the Tutorial Data on Orion.
 It has two conformers of benzoic acid, the first with the carbonyl group in plane with the aromatic ring and the second with it out of plane.

 By default, this floe assumes you have one conformer per record.
 If you would like to calculate the energy on all conformers of a multiconformer molecule, as in this tutorial, make sure to turn the Split Conformers switch to “On.”

-By default, this Floe uses B3LYP method and 6-31G* basis set.
+By default, this floe uses B3LYP method and 6-31G* basis set.
 This combination is chosen to perform calculations with acceptable accuracy at relatively low cost.
 You can choose the method and basis set, but it will affect the cost.
 There is also an option for gas phase or implicit solvent.
-For this tutorial, we will leave the default gas phase calculation.
+For this tutorial, we will use the default gas phase calculation.

-This Floe also writes Gaussian log files to a Floe Report.
+This floe also writes Gaussian log files to a floe report.
 It separates the logs for successful and failed calculations and links the individual logs to the associated record.
-This can be useful when understanding unexpected results.
+This can be useful in understanding unexpected results.

-Navigate to the analyze page and select the “Analyze with 3D” option from the display drop down menu.
-We do not need the plot for this analysis, so that can also be closed.
+Navigate to the Analyze page and select the “Analyze with 3D” option from the display drop down menu.
+We do not need the plot for this analysis, so that can be closed.